danmorse314/dinger-machine/README.md

 ![fence_heights](https://github.com/danmorse314/dinger-machine/blob/main/images/fence_heights.png)

 With all of those calculations done, each batted ball now has an estimate for whether or not it would've sailed over the wall at every ballpark.
-This is all entered in to an app made with R Shiny, the code for which can be found in this repository.
+This is all entered in to an app made with [R Shiny](https://github.com/rstudio/shiny), the code for which can be found in [this repository](https://github.com/danmorse314/dinger-machine/).

-Enjoy, and as always, goms.
+Enjoy, and as always, [goms](https://www.youtube.com/watch?v=TIgK56cAjfY)

 ![seager_double](https://github.com/danmorse314/dinger-machine/blob/main/images/seager_double.png)